05 Jul Think you have premenstrual dysphoric disorder (PMDD)?

 PMDD is in your genes

-Many—but not all—women experience premenstrual symptoms (such as mood changes, anxiety, aches and sleep issues) as a result of two estrogen dips in the second half of their cycle.
-However, PMDD is different because of the greater severity of premenstrual symptoms, which can make it difficult to navigate work, school, relationships and other facets of everyday life.
+Many—but not all—women experience premenstrual symptoms (such as mood changes, anxiety, aches and sleep issues) as a result of two drops in the body’s level of estrogen in the second half of their cycle.
+However, PMDD is different because of the greater severity and frequency of premenstrual symptoms, which can make it difficult to navigate work, school, relationships and other facets of everyday life.

-Unfortunately, because the condition is not yet widely known, many women assume—or are told by others—that the problems they experience are all in their imagination or that they are exaggerating their symptoms.
-However, a study from the National Institutes of Health reveals the truth: PMDD sufferers have an anomaly in their gene activity that triggers more sensitivity to estrogen and progesterone, which leads to more intense premenstrual symptoms.(1)
+Unfortunately, because the condition is not yet widely known, many with PMDD assume—or are told by others—that the pre-period problems they experience are all in their imagination or that they are exaggerating their symptoms.
+But, a study from the National Institutes of Health reveals the truth: PMDD sufferers have an anomaly in their gene activity that triggers more sensitivity to estrogen and progesterone, which leads to more intense premenstrual symptoms.(1)

 “This is a big moment for women’s health, because it establishes that women with PMDD have an intrinsic difference in their molecular apparatus for response to sex hormones—not just emotional behaviors they should be able to voluntarily control,” study co-author David Goldman, M.D. stated in a news release.(2)